 Section 2: Governing Board Structure and Voting - There are twenty-one (21) selected at-large Board seats, for which all eligible stakeholders can seek selection and all eligible stakeholders can vote.
 See Attachment B.

-Section 3: Minimum Voting Age - Each registered stakeholder who is at least eighteen (18) years of age prior to the opening of the selection shall be entitled to one (1) vote for each open position on the Board.
+Section 3: Minimum Voting Age - Each registered stakeholder must be at least 16 years of age on the day of the selection to be eligible to vote.[See Admin.
+Code §§ 22.814(a) and 22.814(c)] Stakeholders shall be entitled to one (1) vote for each open position on the Board.

 Section 4: Method of Verifying Stakeholder Status - All voters shall verify their Stakeholder status through documentation as defined in the CNC Selection Manual.